 Campervan depreciation – how much will my RV sell for?

 Vehicles typically drop in value over time.
 The tired anecdote that the minute you drive your brand-new vehicle over the dealer’s threshold, it will lose £10k, is often true.
 This goes for brand new campervans too.
 But by how much?
-And can you expect your RV value to go up?
+And are all affected?

-Our latest research reveals that campervans are remarkably resilient at holding their value, with some big winners and some big losers.
+Our latest research reveals that campervans are remarkably resilient at holding their value, with some GOING UP in value.
 We found major differences between new and used base vehicle campers and between fuels.

 We found that grey import Hybrid campervans (high-quality used base vehicles imported from Japan) are currently the biggest winners in terms of resale value.
-They not only hold their value, but are going up in price!
+They not just holding their value, but are going up in price!

 We also found that other, non-hybrid grey imports hold their value too.
 This is possibly a strength of grey import campers as a whole and the fact they are ULEZ compliant.